Neptune Blog

 ECS task definition | Source: Author

-1. After that, in the yaml file, we define steps which will be run on the latest Ubuntu OS and the first step is to check out the repository.
+1. After that, in the yaml file, we define steps that will be run on the latest Ubuntu OS and the first step is to check out the repository.

-5. After login into Amazon ECR, we build and push the Docker image to the ECR repository.
+5. After logging into Amazon ECR, we build and push the Docker image to the ECR repository.
 Here we define local environment variables from our secrets.
 Some of them are processed into a Docker container during the build command as build arguments.
-In that way, our python script is able to reach them using the method.
+In that way, our Python script can reach them using the method.

 import os